ErpNetDocs/webclient/inventory-control/command-list.md

 ![Command list](pictures/commands_list.png)

-At any time, you can get this sheet externally with the help of the **Print** button.
+At any time, you can print and use this sheet externally with the help of the **Print** button.

 Simply scan a barcode and your desired operation will be reflected immediately, without the need to type anything.